robske110/SignServerStats/README.md

 - WarnOffline/ - Warns if a server has gone offline.
 Depends on StatusList. [![](https://poggit.pmmp.io/shield.api/WarnOffline)](https://poggit.pmmp.io/p/WarnOffline)
 - LinkPlayerCount/ - Links the player count of multiple servers.
 (InDev)

-_You should always check if your plugin is compatible with the version of StatusList present on the current server with the help of the isCompatible function_
+_You should always check if your plugin is compatible with the version of SignServerStats present on the current server with the help of the isCompatible function_

 Example:
 ```php